SeaGL/seagl.github.io/_posts/2018-11-07-SeaGL_2018_Final_Details.md

 If you share anything on your social network of choice, please use the `#seagl2018` hashtag so everyone can follow along.
 If you do the Twitter thing, please follow [@seagl](https://twitter.com/seagl) for up to the minute announcements and updates.

+Join our official conference IRC channel on Freenode for backchannel chatter and socializing.
+It's `#seagl` and already has a number of folks hanging out in there.
+If you haven't used IRC before, don't worry!
+There's a [web interface](http://webchat.freenode.net) to get you up and going with minimal fuss.
+You'll need to register a nickname with Freenode in order to join, but that's quick and easy to do.
+Instructions for that and a lot of other helpful IRC tips are available [in this quickstart guide](https://opensource.com/article/16/6/irc-quickstart-guide).

 ### Social events

 We have several associated social events you can join, if that's how you roll: